Sammy Martin

-Samson Joseph Martin (born August 21, 1965) is a former professional American football player who last played with the Indianapolis Colts in the National Football League (NFL) in 1991.
+Samson Joseph Martin (born August 21, 1965) is an American former professional football player who last played with the Indianapolis Colts in the National Football League (NFL) in 1991.
 He played wide receiver professionally.
-His one career touchdown as a Wide Receiver came on a 19 yard pass from Steve Grogan on October 28th, 1990.
+His one career touchdown as a wide receiver came on a 19-yard pass from Steve Grogan on October 28, 1990.

 His best season came in 1989 when he caught 13 passes for 229 yards.
 He also contributed on punt and kickoff returns.

-The 5 ft 11 in, 175 lb running back from Louisiana State University was selected by the New England Patriots with the 97th pick in the 1988 NFL Draft.
+The 5 ft 11 in, 175 lb running back from Louisiana State University was selected by the New England Patriots with the 97th pick in the 1988 NFL draft.